shebashio/bigbang/docs/guides/deployment-scenarios/quickstart.md

 ## Big Bang in 1 hour

-An SRE with a reasonable amount of experience operating in a command line environment, equipped with a decent internet connection and a workstation they can install software on, should be able to complete this process and have an operational Big Bang dev environment in 1 hour or less.
+An SRE with a reasonable amount of experience operating in a command line environment, equipped with a fast internet connection and a workstation they can install software on, should be able to complete this process and have an operational Big Bang dev environment in 1 hour or less.

 ### Satisfy the Prerequisites